Tchernobill/Confluence/misc/misc import.md

 YL

-I would like for him to secretly build a sanctuary hidden inside the toxic fields of The Champlains Wastland, where he retreat from time to time to heal, research on his nanobot tech and later expand into a "de-tech" facilities to save those addicted to tech implants.
+I would like for him to secretly build a hideout hidden inside the toxic fields of The Champlains Wastland, where he retreat from time to time to heal, research on his nanobot tech and later expand into a "de-tech" facilities to save those addicted to tech implants.

 I would also like to increase the number of his people he have relationships with, some friends, some intimacy partners, some devoted followers, often mixed.